As far back as anyone can remember, storytelling has been at the heart of human culture — which is why the vast majority of us love fiction.

-The idea of a piece of flash fiction is not to tell a long and winding tale, outlining every single plot development, twist and change of scenery — that’s why novels exist.
+Flash fiction does not tell a long and winding tale, outlining every single plot development, twist and change of scenery.
+That’s what novels are for!

-There’s not enough space to do that, so in a nutshell, what you’re aiming to do is grab the reader by the scruff of the neck from the outset.
+There’s simply not enough space to do that in flash fiction, so aim to grab the reader by the scruff of the neck from the outset.

-Well, start in the middle of the story.
-It doesn’t matter if the person reading knows what has become before or what comes after, as long as you’ve kicked things off with a bang and wrap up your story well, your audience will get a firm grasp of your characters’ world and be able to come to their own conclusions.
+Start in the middle of the story.
+It doesn’t matter if the person reading knows what has become before or what comes after.
+As long as you’ve kicked things off with a bang and wrap up your story well, your audience will get a firm grasp of your characters’ world and be able to come to their own conclusions.
 Again, that’s the power of flash fiction.

 A shining example of an opening line that jumps straight into the heart of the story is ‘Unicorns‘ by author Scott Stealey: